Analysis | The advantages of incumbency are crumbling away for Trump

 With seven weeks left until Election Day and with Biden holding a lead in the polls, Trump has ground to make up, though the electoral college math remains friendlier to him than the popular vote.
 Each week that he is trapped in a controversy about his own leadership, the less time he has to make his case against his challenger.

 He is stepping up the pace of campaigning, departing Saturday for a western swing to Nevada and Arizona.
 As in the fall of 2016, he shows a determination to fight to the last hour.
 His advantages have been eroded, but they are not depleted.
-Whether he can use them effectively, or falls victim to his own missteps, likely will decide his fate.
+Whether he can use them effectively, or falls victim to his own missteps, will likely decide his fate.